hardmaru/WorldModelsExperiments/README.md

 # Issues

 For general discussion about the World Model article, there are already some good discussion threads here in the GitHub [issues](https://github.com/worldmodels/worldmodels.github.io/issues) page of the interactive article.
-Feel free to raise issues about the specific implementation the issues page of this repo.
+Please raise issues about this specific implementation in the [issues](https://github.com/hardmaru/WorldModelsExperiments/issues) page of this repo.

 # Licence